Adoption, exposure, and the cost of using AI

 fig, ax = plt.subplots()

-ax.set_ylabel("AI-mention share of vacancies (%)"); ax.set_xlabel("snapshot date")
+ax.set_ylabel("share of vacancies mentioning AI (%)"); ax.set_xlabel("snapshot date")

-ax.set_title("AI demand in Norwegian vacancies, weekly")
+ax.set_title("AI demand in Norwegian vacancies, weekly (full ad text)")

-ax.set_ylim(0, max(1.2, wk.ai_share.max() * 100 * 1.4))
+ax.set_ylim(0, max(2.0, wbody.share_body.max() * 100 * 1.35)); ax.legend(frameon=False)

 plt.tight_layout(); plt.show()